aquiseb/lychee/README.md

 ## Static assets

 **lychee** uses [go-bindata](https://github.com/jteeuwen/go-bindata) to convert any file into managable Go source code.
-Useful for embedding binary data into a go program like GraphQL schemas.
+Useful for embedding binary data (like GraphQL schemas) into a go program.

 Write your microservice schema package, then generate `bindata.go`.